These sour dough baguettes are full of flavor with an incredible chew. They’re easy to make and will not disappoint!

 About a week ago, a King Arthur Flour catalog arrived.
 Susan was looking through it and asked if I would order several items for her.
 I decided that since I was ordering stuff for Susan, I’d add some things to the order for me.

-Making the Sour Dough Starter:
+Making the Sourdough Starter:

 One of the items that I added was Sourdough starter.
 I had made bread before with biga and/or poolish starters, but had never actually used a sourdough starter.
 When the order arrived, I was surprised by the size of the container.
 I guess I had neglected to read that it was one-ounce.
 In addition to the starter, there were instructions on “feeding” it to get it ready for use.

 I discarded half of this.
 The reason given for throwing half of the mixture away was that the acidity needed to be brought to the proper level.
 Then, I “fed” the other half with unbleached all purpose flour and water.
 I left to sit for several more hours to again become thick, stringy and bubbly.
 Once again, I divided the mixture in half, with half either thrown away, or used for some other purpose.
 Then, I “fed” the other half, and left to sit loosely covered at room temperature for several more hours.
 At this point, I was ready to use the sourdough starter.
 Alternatively, I could have refrigerated it for a later use.
 If you don’t want to waste any of the starter, you can flour and water to each portion after you divide it.
 For this recipe you will end up with four portions if you. do this.

 Making the Sour Dough Baguettes: